zearp/OptiHack/README.md

 (If you're mapping the internal usb port make sure there is something connected to it before you start.)

-1. Open your OpenCore config and set ```Kernel -> Add -> 6 -> USBPorts.kext``` to *disabled* and *enable* ```Kernel -> Quirks -> XhciPortLimit```
+1. Open your OpenCore config and set ```Kernel -> Add -> 6 -> USBPorts.kext``` to *disabled* and *enable* ```Kernel -> Quirks -> XhciPortLimit```.
-2. Reboot
+2. Reboot.
-3. Open Hackintool and go to the usb tab, select all ports listed and remove them, then click the refresh button
+3. Open Hackintool and go to the usb tab, select all ports listed and remove them, then click the refresh button.
-4. Plug a usb 2 device in every usb port
+4. Plug a usb 2 device in every usb port.
-5. Plug a usb 3 device in every usb port
+5. Plug a usb 3 device in every usb port.
-6. Remove anything not green, you should be left with 14 green ports (15 with internal usb port)
+6. Remove anything not green, you should be left with 14 green ports (15 with internal usb port).
-7. Make sure all the HSxx ports are set to usb 2 and SSPx ports are to usb 3 (if you're mapping the internal port (HS13) make sure it's set to internal)
+7. Make sure all the HSxx ports are set to usb 2 and SSPx ports are to usb 3 (if you're mapping the internal port make sure it's set to internal).
-8. Click on the export button and place the resulting USBPorts.kext in the OpenCore kexts folder (overwriting the existing one)
+8. Click on the export button and place the resulting USBPorts.kext in the OpenCore kexts folder (overwriting the existing one).
-9. Open your OpenCore config and set ```Kernel -> Add -> 6 -> USBPorts.kext``` to *enabled* and *disable* ```Kernel -> Quirks -> XhciPortLimit```
+9. Open your OpenCore config and set ```Kernel -> Add -> 6 -> USBPorts.kext``` to *enabled* and *disable* ```Kernel -> Quirks -> XhciPortLimit```.
-10. Reboot
+10. Reboot.

 Verify the ports in Hackintool, go to the usb tab again, select all ports and delete them and click refresh again.
 It should now look like [this](https://github.com/zearp/OptiHack/blob/master/images/usb-portmap.png?raw=true), 14 or 15 ports showing all with the correct usb 2 or usb 3 labels.
 And HS13 showing as internal for those who have it.